albrightlabs/docstack-core/README.md

-# Albright Wiki
+# Docstack

-A flat-file documentation system built with PHP for [albright.wiki](https://albright.wiki).
+A flat-file documentation system built with PHP by [Albright Labs](https://albrightlabs.com).

 ## Features